-Ampicillin is FDA approved for the treatment of infections caused by specific bacteria.
-These infections include:
+Ampicillin is FDA approved for the treatment of the infections caused by specific bacteria listed as follows:

 Endocarditis caused by enterococci usually responds to intravenous ampicillin.
 Adding aminoglycosides with ampicillin may increase its effectiveness when treating endocarditis caused by streptococci.